Holographic two-point functions of heavy operators revisited: Abstract

 \section{Abstract}

 In this paper we investigate the holographic computation of the two-point functions of $\frac{1}{2}$-BPS chiral primary operators with scaling dimensions $\Delta \sim N$ or $\Delta \sim N^2$ in $\mathcal{N}=4$ $SU(N)$ SYM using Type IIB supergravity.
 First we consider giant graviton operators, resolving ambiguities in the previous literature on holographic computation of the two-point function, and make a new proposal for this calculation.
 We argue that the D3-brane action for the giant gravitons (as well as for their $\frac{1}{4}$- and $\frac{1}{8}$-BPS counterparts) should contain additional boundary terms which arise naturally from the path integral and which are required to make the variational problem well-defined.
 We derive the form of these terms and show that the corrected action has an on-shell value that reproduces the two-point function of the gauge theory operators.
+Moreover, we demonstrate that these boundary terms are necessary building blocks for the giant graviton three-point functions, and we reproduce the coordinate dependence of the extremal three-point function as a saddle-point for the boundary action.
 Then we consider operators with $\Delta \sim N^2$ and calculate the two-point function by evaluating the Gibbons-Hawking-York boundary term in the Type IIB pseudo-action in the Lin-Lunin-Maldacena bubbling geometry background.